-4. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, where HSBC Asset Management considered it appropriate to do so.

-5. The sub-fund analysed and excluded investments involved in controversial weapons.
+- 4. The sub-fund identified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 5.
+The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, where HSBC Asset Management considered it appropriate to do so. - 6.
+The sub-fund analysed and excluded investments involved in controversial weapons.

-The ESG scores is taken from third party ESG data provider MSCI.
-Consideration of individual Principal Adverse Impacts (PAIs) indicated in the table below by their preceding number) can be identified alongside the Reference Benchmark.
+The ESG scores are taken from third party ESG data provider MSCI.
+Consideration of individual Principal Adverse Impacts (PAIs) is (indicated in the table below by their preceding number compared to).
 The data used in the calculation of PAI values are sourced from data vendors.
-They can be based on company disclosures, or estimated by the data vendors in the absence of company reports.
+They can be based on issuer disclosures or estimated by the data vendors in the absence of issuer reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.